Centennial, Colorado: Government

-Cathy Noon, mayor, signs the Buckley Air Force Base Partnership Steering Group charter on March 31, 2015.
+Cathy Noon, mayor at the time, signs the Buckley Air Force Base Partnership Steering Group charter on March 31, 2015.

 The city is governed under the council–manager form of government which limits the power of the city to levy and collect taxes.
 The city council has eight members.
 The Mayor and Council Members are all part-time officials who hold other full-time jobs.
-As of 2024, the mayor is Stephanie Piko and the city manager is Matt Sturgeon.
+As of 2026, the mayor is Christine Sweetland and the city manager is Matt Sturgeon.

 Sports

 Dove Valley, an unincorporated area bordering Centennial, is home to the training facilities and team headquarters for the Denver Broncos, a National Football League franchise that plays in Denver.
 The team moved their headquarters to Dove Valley in 1990 and built their training facilities there in 2003.
 The Pat Bowlen Fieldhouse was constructed on the campus in 2014 and houses 115,000 sqft of training space and offices.
 A major expansion of the team's facilities was announced in 2023 and is planned to be completed in 2023.

 Denver Summit FC in the National Women's Soccer League plans to build their training center in Centennial in a partnership with the city government and the Cherry Creek School District.
 The center will include eight fields on 43 acre of land and an indoor training area.
 A temporary 12,000-seat stadium on the grounds is planned to open in 2026 for the team's inaugural season and be used for two seasons while construction of a permanent stadium in Denver is completed.
 The Centennial stadium project is expected to cost up to $25 million with funding from the team and school district.
 After the 2027 season, the stadium's capacity is planned to be reduced to 4,000 seats and continue to be used by the school district.